 Ready to eliminate your costs to accept credit cards with Cash Discount?

 Cash Discount is now commonly used interchangeably to describe surcharge, convenience fee, and service fee.
 So what’s the difference and how does each work?
-Although each program has their differences, the end result effectively pushes the cost or portion of the cost on to the consumer to to transact with a credit card—thus saving you money (lots)!
+Although each program has its differences, the end result effectively pushes the cost or portion of the cost onto the consumer to transact with a credit card—thus saving you money (lots)!